jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-5/chapter-1.md

-+++
+---
+heading: "Chapters 1-9"
-title=  "Governance Laws should be Relative to the Type of Government" heading=  "Chapters 1-9 " date=  2015-09-09 image= "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-4" linkbtext=  "Book 4" linkf=  "/research/montesquieu/spirit-of-the-laws/book-5/chapter-8" linkftext=  "Chapter 8"
+title: "Governance Laws should be Relative to the Type of Government"
-+++
+weight: 4
+description: "The laws of governance should be relative to the principle of each government, just as the laws of education are"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 The laws of governance should be relative to the principle of each government, just as the laws of education are.